 If you’re saving for the longer term (generally more than 5 years) then the returns you can achieve on a cash ISA are unlikely to keep pace with inflation, meaning that, over time the real value of your savings will go down.
 Investing in a stocks and shares ISA gives you the potential to earn returns above inflation and maximise your returns in the long term.

 Investing for the long term is important here as there is more risk associated with investing in stocks and shares than there is investing in cash.
 Over long periods the stock market has consistently outperformed cash savings, however the value of your savings in stocks and shares will go up and down over time and can sometimes be worth less than if you’d invested in cash.
 By investing for long periods, you reduce the risk of getting less back than you put in and you give your investments the chance to recover when the value falls.

 As with cash ISAs there are tax advantages associated with investing in stocks and shares ISAs in comparison to direct investment, however it is worth noting that some recent changes made by the government on interest and dividends that apply to investments not held in an ISA, means the advantages of ISAs have been reduced.
 This is especially the case for those with modest levels of savings or investments.
 Read on to find out more about these changes:

 Basic rate taxpayers can now earn up to £1,000 of interest each tax year outside of an ISA without paying tax.
 Any investments that pay interest remain completely tax free if held within an ISA and do not impact on the £1,000 interest allowance.

-With effect from 6 April 2016, every individual has a £5,000 tax free dividend allowance.
+In the 2020/21 tax year, every individual has a £2,000 tax free dividend allowance.
 However any dividends received on shares held within an ISA are tax free and do not impact on this allowance.

 There are risks associated with investing in stocks and shares ISAs and you could get back less than you put in.
 But the following golden rules help reduce some of these risks: